Skip to content

 The format you buy matters as much as what you buy — case lots frequently command a different price-per-bottle than single bottles for the same wine.

 Across 1,000 auction lots, fine wine prices vary meaningfully by time of year.
-November is consistently the most affordable month to buy, with an average hammer price of $157 per bottle.
-January shows the highest prices at $977 — a 522% premium over the cheapest month.
+January is consistently the most affordable month to buy, with an average hammer price of $44 per bottle.
+September shows the highest prices at $1,424 — a 3136% premium over the cheapest month.
+January and February are traditionally quiet after the holiday auction season, with lower lot volumes and reduced competitive bidding.

 Best Month to Buy